-Parallel light rays of same wavelength, directed on a spherical drop of water are reflected and refracted on water air boundary.
-It seems obvious, that the interferential phenomena do occur in the observed images, but we focused on the geometrical aspects of the phenomenon.
-Rays that are only once reflected inside the drop form a first order rainbow, which is the most familiar caustic of all.
+Parallel light rays of the same wavelength, directed onto a spherical drop of water are reflected and refracted at water-air boundary (figure 5).
+It seems obvious, that the interferential phenomena occur in the observed images, but the studies presented in this paper are focused on the geometrical aspects of the phenomenon.
+Rays that are only once reflected inside the drop form a first order rainbow, which is the most familiar caustic.
 Applying law of reflection and Snell's law, formula describing final direction of each ray can be found [3]:

-$$\theta = \pi + 2\alpha - 4\arcsin\left(\frac{\sin\left(\alpha\right)}{n}\right);\tag{1}$$ where: n - relative refractive index between water and air, α - angle of incidence of initial ray on a drop, θ - angle between incidence light ray and one coming out of a drop.
+$$\theta = \pi + 2\alpha - 4\arcsin\left(\frac{\sin(\alpha)}{n}\right);\tag{1}$$ where: n - relative refractive index between water and air, α - angle of incidence of initial ray on a drop, θ - angle between incidence light ray and one coming out of a drop.